 Seats in the Premium Class section will have at least 35” of pitch, compared to 31” to 32” in the rest of the main cabin.
 To make room for the Premium Class while maintaining pitch in the main cabin, Alaska will reconfigure and reduce the number of seats available on some aircraft.
 Also, pitch in the First Class cabin will be increased from 36” to 41” providing a significantly enhanced experience for those customers.”

 The two big take away’s from today announcement is that Alaska is adding a service class which is really just an economy class seat with more leg room, a standard industry practice in the fly environment in North America; and first class seats will be extended to 41” providing the most leg room on a 737 in the United States!

 First class pitch by carrier

-Alaska is upgrading their product and is aligning themselves with other major airlines in the United States, and specifically Delta as Alaska and Delta have battled head to head for Seattle’s traffic.
+Alaska is upgrading their product.
+This will align with other major airlines in the United States.
+Specifically Delta, as Alaska and Delta have battled head to head for Seattle’s traffic.
 The upgraded product will be introduced next year and is just one more way that Alaska is proving to be frequent flyer focused and wants to enhance the flying experience.

 Customers who upgrade to Premium Class will get priority boarding and enjoy three to four inches more legroom compared with a standard coach seat.
 In addition, Alaska Airlines plans to offer additional amenities to further enhance the Premium Class in-flight experience.
 This upgrade option will be available to Alaska Airlines elite Mileage Plan members on a complimentary basis at booking or day of travel dependent on status and fare purchased.